eipiguy/roleplay/plot/Avador's Travelling Emporium/0-reflection.md

 ### The Plan

-Certainly!
+ChatGPT 3.5 - May2023: Certainly!
 Here's a plan for conducting the session itself as the "isekai's pilot episode" and introducing the players to the campaign narrative:

 1. Opening Scene:
    - Set the stage with a vivid description of the surroundings and the magical ambiance of the wizard's shop.